BFI-MFM/mfm-dev/README.md

 ```

 It uses the model by Brunnermeier & Sannikov (2014) as an example and computes the shock elasticities and other auxiliary outputs (stationary density, etc.)

+The toolbox is versatile and contains many useful functions.
+For more information, look at the PDF guide.